Share the Gospel

 Once you’ve prepared well, the next step in learning personal evangelism is to practice.
 Engaging others in evangelism builds your confidence and your faith.

-It’s been said that “practice makes perfect,” but God does not expect perfection from us.
-He simply wants us to take steps of faith that demonstrate our trust in and dependence upon Him.
+It’s been said that “practice makes perfect,” but God does not expect perfection.
+He simply wants you to take steps of faith that demonstrate our trust in and dependence upon Him.

-Practicing talking about God highlights the areas we are more naturally skilled in and reveals where we need more help from the Holy Spirit and other Christians.
+Practicing talking about God highlights the areas you are more naturally skilled in and reveals where you need more help from the Holy Spirit and other Christians.

 Practice makes talking about Jesus feel more normal and more doable.